ex-jedi/beginner-javascript-tutorials/README.md

   ```

 - **`slice()`** which returns a 'slice' of an array based on index values passed in
-- Is NOT a mutation method.
+- Is **NOT A MUTATION METHOD**.
 It returns a shallow copy of a portion of an array into a new one.
 It will not alter the array it's run on.

 ```javascript
   slice()